 Both ServiceNow and Jira Service Management are flexible and scalable solutions that help enterprises focus on vital tasks and goals, automate recurring work-related actions, and apply agile methodologies in customer-related issues resolutions.
 The accumulated data and metrics from ServiceNow and Jira Service Management enable the responsible teams build multi-tier reports.
 This helps them further analyze each step of the operations in their IT framework.

-ServiceNow is a more complex and vaster platform and thus takes longer to implement (sometimes you might need the help of a developer), while Jira SM is more straightforward, but might lacks some more sophisticated functionalities.
+ServiceNow is a more complex and vaster platform and thus takes longer to implement (sometimes you might need the help of a developer), while Jira SM is more straightforward, but might lack some more sophisticated functionalities.
 ServiceNow has well-established reporting and search functions, as well.

 There are, however, a few notable differences between ServiceNow and Jira Service Management that deserve mention.
 With the following table we’ll try to dig deeper into them: